 Summary

-In this lesson, students will examine the facts associated with evolution, infer what fossilized remains can inform us about an organism, explore how evolution is influenced by an ever-changing environment, and construct a timeline of an organism change resulting from environmental factors or human impact over time.
-This is a multimodality lesson, which means it includes face-to-face, online, and hybrid versions of the lesson.
-The attachments also include a downloadable Common Cartridge file, which can be imported into a Learning Management System (LMS) such as Canvas or eKadence.
-The cartridge includes interactive student activities and teacher's notes.
+In this lesson, students will examine the facts associated with evolution, make inferences about an organism based on fossilized remains, explore how evolution is influenced by the environment, and construct a timeline of an organism's evolution as a result of environmental factors or human impact over time.
+This lesson offers multimodality, which means it offers face-to-face, online, and hybrid versions.
+The attachments also include a downloadable Common Cartridge file, which can be imported into a learning management system (LMS) such as Canvas or eKadence.
+The cartridge also includes interactive student activities and teacher's notes.

 Essential Question(s)

-How does environmental change impact evolutionary shift(s) on an organism’s genetic makeup?
+How does environmental change impact evolutionary shift(s) in an organism’s genetic makeup?

 Snapshot